 ▪ Local, state or federal government agencies and other private agencies, regardless of the number of employees; or

 ▪ Elementary and secondary schools, both public and private, regardless of the number of employees.

 Employees of covered employers who meet the following criteria:

 ▪ Employment at the firm for at least 12 months

 ▪ Accumulation of at least 1,250 hours during the 12 month period preceding leave

 ▪ The firm must employe at least 50 employees within 75 miles

-If you have any questions about the Family and Medical Leave Act or about a situation you are experiencing at work, please call us toll free at 888-500-8469 or locally at 818-990-8300.
+If you have any questions about the Family and Medical Leave Act or about a situation you are experiencing at work, please call our employment attorneys toll free at 888-500-8469 or locally at 818-990-8300.